SALARY & BENEFITS

 Vacation and Wellness Days

-All residents receive 3 weeks of paid vacation every year.
+• All residents receive three weeks of paid vacation every year.

-Interns have a week off at the end of their PGY1 year that is unpaid.
-Benefits are still recieved during ths time.
+• Interns have a week off at the end of their PGY1 year that is unpaid.
+Benefits are still received during this time.
 This "intern week" is from 6/23-6/30.
 PGY2 year commences on 7/1.

 Educational Stipend

 Each year PGY1-3 residents are given $300 to be used on educational materials.
 Interns must choose either Harwood‑Nuss' Clinical Practice of Emergency Medicine or Rosen's Emergency Medicine: Concepts and Clinical Practice.
 If the intern already owns one of these, they can choose another educational product.
-Second and third years can choose their own materials, which can be books, podcast subscriptions, DVDs, medical equipment, electronics, etc.
+Second and third years can choose their own materials, which can be toward books, podcast subscriptions, medical equipment, electronics, USMLE exam fees, question banks, etc.

-All residents recieve a subscription to Rosh Review for the length of their training.
+All residents receive a subscription to Rosh Review for the length of their training.

 Scrubs